-Established community groups such as Rotary, church groups, libraries, etc. may purchase a membership under the group's name.
-A community group may not be organized for the sole purpose of competing in Odyssey of the Mind, that is, it must have an established mission other than participating in the program.
-If the community group contributes money to a school to sponsor a team or to enable students to participate, the membership would be in the school's name.
+Established community groups and businesses such as Rotary, church groups, libraries, etc. may purchase a membership under the group's name.-If the community group contributes money to a school to sponsor a team or to enable students to participate, the membership would be in the school's name.